anibalvelarde/csla.abstractions/README.md

 # csla.abstractions

+The basis for this work is Rocky Lohtka's CSLA Framework.

+# What is CSLA?

+CSLA .NET is a software development framework that helps you build a reusable, maintainable object-oriented business layer for your app.
+This framework reduces the cost of building and maintaining applications.
+You can find additional information about this framework here: https://github.com/MarimerLLC/csla

+# Supporting Interfaces with CSLA

 This is an expansion of the work that Jason Bock (from Magenic) exposed in an article posted on Magenic.com (see citation below).

 Citation: